 Kenya is a country experiencing large developments.
 The country is hard at work creating better infrastructure and more jobs.
-In 2005 the average gross income in Kenya was 520 dollars a year, in 2017 this had jumped to 1440 dollars.
+In 2005, the average gross income in Kenya was 520 dollars a year, in 2017 this had jumped to 1440 dollars.
 The number of Kenyans with access to electricity has doubled in the last six years, from 30% to 60%.
 This progress can also be found in the life expectancy.
-In 2005 this was 51 years, in 2018 it had grown to 67 years.
-This is mainly due to the reduce in child deaths of children up to five years; from 10% in 2000 to 5% in 2018.
+In 2005, this was 51 years, in 2018 it had grown to 67 years.
+This is mainly due to the reduction of death among children up to five years; from 10% in 2000 to 5% in 2018.
 The number of children with HIV has also halved in the last ten years.
 However, that Kenya is progressing does not mean it is doing well.
 For instance, the capital of Nairobi has the largest slum in the whole of Africa.
 Many Kenyans still live in abject poverty.

 Many tourists go looking for the Big Five, of which all the members can be found in Kenya

 Highlights of Kenya